marcomarino123/magnopy/docs/source/development/tests.rst

 Across the documentation there are many examples of how to use magnopy with code snippets.
 These code snippets are tested using |doctest|_, which ensure that the documentation correctly reflects an actual behavior of the code.
-In order to run doctests you need to build the :ref:`documentation <development_documentation>` and then run the doctests using the following command (provided that the |GNU-make|_ command is available)
+In order to run doctest you need to build the :ref:`documentation <development_documentation>` and then run the doctest using the following command (provided that the |GNU-make|_ command is available)

 .. code-block:: bash